 Duration: Variable depending on instruction time

-Delivery: Trainee instructors must attend a minimum of two RWC Introductory courses as a "Probationary RWC Instructor".
+Delivery: Trainee instructors must attend a minimum of three RWC Introductory courses as a "Probationary RWC Instructor".

-Who should complete it: Anyone interested in getting started as an instructor
+Who should complete it: Experienced RWC operators who want to get started as an instructor

-- RWC Instructor Candidate attends a minimum of two Introductory Courses as a “Probationary RWC Instructor”
+- RWC Instructor Candidate attends a minimum of three Introductory Courses as a “Probationary RWC Instructor”

-- Attendance at first course (or more if not done sufficiently) as a mentor (mentor includes participating in the course with candidates and support them on a 1:1 basis, coaching and mentoring in a hands-on manner).
+- Attendance at first course (or more at discretion of lead instructor) as a mentor (mentor includes participating in the course with candidates and support them on a 1:1 basis, coaching and mentoring in a hands-on manner).

 - Attendance at second and subsequent courses, Probationary RWC Instructors are expected to facilitate sections of the Introductory Course.